shepner/qa_system/ARCHITECTURE-remove-flow.md

     - `removed`: List of successfully removed documents
     - `failed`: List of documents that failed to remove
     - `not_found`: List of patterns with no matches
+    - `errors`: List of error details with exception information
 - **Key Functions**:
   - `find_matches`: Queries vector store for documents matching pattern
   - `remove_documents`: Removes matched documents from vector store
   - `verify_removal`: Confirms complete removal of documents and metadata
+  - `handle_exceptions`: Processes and formats exceptions using Exceptions Module

 ## 3.2.
 Vector Database
 The remove flow utilizes the vector database component described in [ARCHITECTURE-common-components.md](ARCHITECTURE-common-components.md#5-vector-database) for all document operations including: